o3de/o3de.org/content/docs/user-guide/interactivity/user-interface/editor/components/components-scrollbar.md

 ![\[Image NOT FOUND\]](/images/user-guide/game_ui_editor/scrollbar-scrollbox.gif)

-In O3DE version 1\.24 and later, the scroll bar can also fade automatically when not in use:
+The scroll bar can also fade automatically when not in use:

 ![\[Example of auto fade scroll bar.\]](/images/user-guide/game_ui_editor/ui-scrollbar-autofade.gif)